albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Add Userpoint| Add Userpoint
 ''''''''''''''''''''''''''''''''''

-Add an user defined point to the userpoints.
+Add a user defined point to the userpoints.
 A dialog shows up where more information can be entered.
 Some fields of the userpoint dialog are populated automatically depending on the clicked map object and previously added userpoints.